-30 Years Ago: Michael McDonald Sobers Up on ‘No Lookin’ Back’
+How Michael McDonald Sobered Up on ‘No Lookin’ Back’

-When five-time Grammy winner Michael McDonald left the Doobie Brothers behind in the early '80s, he seemed destined to succeed as a solo artist — but by the time he released his second post-Doobies effort, No Lookin' Back, in August 1985, he'd lost much of that incredible momentum.
+When Michael McDonald left the Doobie Brothers behind in the early '80s, he seemed destined to succeed as a solo artist.
+By the time he released his second post-Doobies effort in August 1985, however, he'd lost much of that incredible momentum.

 Between scoring Doobies hits and lending his distinctive vocals to a lengthy list of successful singles for other acts (including Steely Dan, Little Feat, Kenny Loggins, and Christopher Cross), McDonald's voice was all but inescapable when he released his solo debut, If That's What It Takes, in 1982.
 As a songwriter and recording artist in his own right, his co-writing credits ran the gamut from Carly Simon to Van Halen.
 Yet as it happened, McDonald was surprisingly ill-suited for the solo limelight.